esen96/ngac-graph-ui/README.md

 ![demo](Images+DAG-backup/demo.png "Graph UI demo")

-The full project version of this UI together with a complete front end solution can be found at [github.com/Emn98/D0020E](https://github.com/Emn98/D0020E), there you'll find added graph features for database integration, file handling and more.
+A later version of this UI together with a complete front end solution can be found at [github.com/Emn98/D0020E](https://github.com/Emn98/D0020E), there you'll find added graph features for database integration, file handling and more.

 ## Directed acyclic graph version